dennisbrowngerminiasi/omega-bull-data-manager/utils/README.md

 - Log all outbound requests and inbound responses.
 - Print the shared-memory segment name.
 - Print the available tickers.
+- Acquire and release the IBKR connection to demonstrate the reservation workflow.
 - Display the latest quote for the first ticker.
 - Show the snapshot epoch metadata.
 - Attempt to read history for the first ticker using both `StockDataReader`